Bowiea volubilis Harv. ex Hook. f.

 Ophiobostryx volubilis, Schizobasopsis volubilis

-Bowiea volubilis is an unusual, long living perennial succulent plant.
-The pale green onion-like caudex is up to 10 inches (25 cm) in diameter and grows half buried in the soil.
-Each year in late winter, the bulb develops a new branched scrambling or twining, green flowering stem.
+Bowiea volubilis is an unusual, long-living, succulent plant.
+The pale green, onion-like caudex is up to 10 inches (25 cm) in diameter and grows half buried in the soil.
+Each year in late winter, the bulb develops a new branched, scrambling or twining, green, flowering stem.
 The stem is covered with many leafless side-branches that may fall off.
-The small, starry, greenish or white up to 0.4 inch (1 cm) wide flowers appear in spring.
+The flowers are small, starry, greenish or white, up to 0.4 inch (1 cm) across and appear in spring.

 How to Grow and Care